semantifyit/actions-spec/README.md

 # Tools

-There is a tool under development to support the creation of schema.org action annotations.
+There is a tool under development to support the creation of WASA APIs.
 It will be published on http://actions.semantify.it (currently has an older version and does not fully support WASA) soon.
 Until then, you can reach the [source code](https://github.com/semantifyit/api-actions) and try the development version on your own hardware.
 We also provide docker containers.

 # Use Case: Dialog Generation from API Annotations